WordPress/blueprints/README.md

 ## What are Blueprints?

-Review the [Blueprints Crash Course](./docs/index.md) to get started.
+Check out [Blueprints 101](./docs/index.md) to get started.

 Here's a quick overview:

-Blueprints are WordPress setup descriptions that can be previewed live in [WordPress Playground](https://w.org/playground).
-Just like this one:
+Blueprints are WordPress setup scripts that you can preview live in [WordPress Playground](https://w.org/playground).
+Here's a simple example:

 ```json
 {